PierreSenellart/provsql/doc/source/index.rst

 Welcome to ProvSQL's documentation!
 ===================================

-ProvSQL is a PostgreSQL extension that adds semiring provenance and uncertainty management to SQL queries.
+**ProvSQL** is a PostgreSQL extension that adds semiring provenance and uncertainty management to SQL queries.
 It transparently rewrites queries to track which input tuples contribute to each result, then evaluates the provenance in any user-chosen semiring -- Boolean reachability, counting, probability, Shapley values, and more.

+A companion Python web UI, **ProvSQL Studio**, provides interactive provenance inspection on top of any ProvSQL-enabled database.

 This documentation is organized into four parts:

-* The :ref:`user-guide` explains how to install, configure, and use ProvSQL from the SQL level.
+* The :ref:`user-guide` explains how to install, configure, and use ProvSQL from the SQL level and through ProvSQL Studio.
 Start here if you are new to ProvSQL.

 * The :ref:`case-studies` present extended worked examples of ProvSQL applied to realistic scenarios, covering a broader range of features